SAP-samples/abap-cheat-sheets/README.md

 ## 🏗️ How to Use

 1. **ABAP syntax info**: Get info in a nutshell on ABAP syntax and concepts related to various ABAP topics in the [ABAP cheat sheets](#-abap-cheat-sheets-overview).
-2. **Demo examples**: Import the ABAP development objects of this repository into your system using [abapGit](https://abapgit.org/) as described [here](#-getting-started-with-the-examples) and run the demo classes by choosing `F9` in the [ABAP Development Tools (ADT)](https://tools.eu1.hana.ondemand.com/) for checking out the ABAP syntax in action.
+2. **Demo examples**: Import the ABAP development objects of this repository into your system using [abapGit](https://abapgit.org/) as described [here](#-getting-started-with-the-examples) and run the demo classes by choosing `F9` in the [ABAP development tools for Eclipse (ADT)](https://tools.eu1.hana.ondemand.com/) for checking out the ABAP syntax in action.

 <br>